Trifall/advent-of-code-2025/README.md

-# Jerren Trifan's Advent-of-Code 2024 Solutions
+# Jerren Trifan's Advent-of-Code 2025 Solutions

 My solutions may not be the most efficient or optimal, but I am aiming to solve every problem by myself, in a somewhat readable format.
-I'll try to document my solutions when possible.

 To install dependencies: